 Recognize this beauty?
-This was the one of the first lesson I posted on my writing blog back in 2007 before Deep Space Sparkle existed.
+This was the one of the first lessons I posted on my writing blog back in 2007 before Deep Space Sparkle existed.
 Such classics should be given due credit, don’t you think?

 Create this sophisticated bouquet with your little ones to celebrate Valentine’s Day.